jamesoff/simplemonitor/docs/alerters/sns.rst

     the phone number to SMS.
 Give the number as country code then number, without a ``+`` or other international access code.
 For example, ``447777123456`` for a UK mobile.
 Specify this, or ``topic``, but not both.

+.. confval:: sender_id

+    :type: string
+    :required: no
+    :default: ``SmplMntr``

+    the sender ID to use when sending SMSes.
+See the SenderID documentation in the SNS docs: https://docs.aws.amazon.com/sns/latest/dg/sms_sending-overview.html#sms_publish-to-phone

 .. include:: ../aws-confvals.rst